Wildlife of Seychelles: Fauna species

 The marine life around the islands, especially the more remote coral islands, can be spectacular.
 More than 1000 species of fish have been recorded.
 Since the use of spearguns and dynamite for fishing was banned through efforts of local conservationists in the 1960s, the wildlife is unafraid of snorkelers and divers.
 Coral bleaching in 1998 has unfortunately damaged most reefs, but some reefs show healthy recovery (e.g. Silhouette Island.
 The reefs comprise a vast selection of soft corals and hard corals alike.
-There is great diving and snorkeling opportunity.
+There is great diving and snorkelling opportunity.
 The taking of marine turtles was completely stopped in 1994, and turtle populations are now recovering on several protected islands, most notably Cousin Island, Aride Island, Silhouette Island and Aldabra.
 However, they continue to decline at unprotected sites.
 The use of gill nets for shark fishing as well as the practice of shark finning are now banned.

 The Seychelles are home to 26 species of terrestrial or semi-terrestrial crabs, and 5 species of terrestrial hermit crab, including the world's largest terrestrial invertebrate, the coconut crab (Birgus latro).
 The granitic Seychelles are home to the country's only true freshwater crab, Seychellum alluaudi, which is endemic to the archipelago.
 Unusually for oceanic islands amphibians are native.
 Six species of frog are found here, five endemic and one introduced, as well as six endemic species of caecilian: Praslin's caecilian, the Frigate Island caecilian and four species of Grandisonia.
 There are 20 species of lizard, including geckos, skinks, the Madagascar girdled lizard and the endemic chameleon Archaius tigris, as well as three land snakes (two native and one introduced).